 I’ve mentioned before that a few years ago when I was in the depths of darkness, there were two books that changed my life and my way of thinking.
 I would be so bold as to say not only changed, but saved.
 When I made the decision, “I want to be a joy thinker,” I searched for resources that would encourage and support that decision!

 The first resource for my new found, “I want to be a joy thinker” attitude was a book, The 4:8 Principle: The Secret to a Joy-Filled Life came into my life when I needed some help retraining my mind.
 This book, along with my Bible was key in my recovery from rotten, negative and even dangerous thinking habits.

 The 4:8 Principle, along with its companion book, 40 Days to a Joy-filled Life, helped me realize I needed to become a joy thinker, not just someone who wanted to be happy.
 It helped me realize all the counseling in the world wasn’t going to change my thinking, only I could that, using the tools I was learning.

 I had to be active in this process of retraining my mind, and this retraining was a process, not an overnight success.
 I had to face the fact that if I didn’t start putting the hard work in changing my thoughts, at the very least, I was going to be miserable for the rest of my life.

 Friends, at the time I was in my late 30’s early 40’s and I still had a lot of life left.
 The thought of spending it being miserab…well it made me miserable!

 What Am I Thinking About?

 My Bible challenged me to “Think what I was thinking about.”
-Not only that, it also made me woefully aware of all the junk I was taking in mentally.
+Not only that, but it also made me woefully aware of all the junk I was taking in mentally.
 I enjoyed Tommy Newberry’s analogy of our minds as a computer.
-You’ll find this on page 44-45 in the book.
+You’ll find this on page 44-45 in the book The 4:8 Principle.

 “As water reflects a face, so a man’s heart reflects the man.”